panva/node-oidc-provider/docs/README.md

   const fapiProfile = ctx.oidc.isFapi('1.0 Final', '2.0');
   if (fapiProfile) {
     if (!('exp' in claims)) {
+      throw new errors.InvalidRequestObject(
-      throw new errors.InvalidRequestObject("Request Object is missing the 'exp' claim");
+        "Request Object is missing the 'exp' claim", );
     }
     if (!('aud' in claims)) {
+      throw new errors.InvalidRequestObject(
-      throw new errors.InvalidRequestObject("Request Object is missing the 'aud' claim");
+        "Request Object is missing the 'aud' claim", );
     }
     if (!('nbf' in claims)) {
+      throw new errors.InvalidRequestObject(
-      throw new errors.InvalidRequestObject("Request Object is missing the 'nbf' claim");
+        "Request Object is missing the 'nbf' claim", );
     }
     const diff = claims.exp - claims.nbf;
     if (Math.sign(diff) !== 1 || diff > 3600) {
+      throw new errors.InvalidRequestObject(
-      throw new errors.InvalidRequestObject("Request Object 'exp' claim too far from 'nbf' claim");
+        "Request Object 'exp' claim too far from 'nbf' claim", );
     }
   }
   if (ctx.oidc.route === 'backchannel_authentication') {
     for (const claim of ['exp', 'iat', 'nbf', 'jti']) {
       if (!(claim in claims)) {
+        throw new errors.InvalidRequestObject(
-        throw new errors.InvalidRequestObject(`Request Object is missing the '${claim}' claim`);
+          `Request Object is missing the '${claim}' claim`, );
       }
     }
     if (fapiProfile) {
       const diff = claims.exp - claims.nbf;
       if (Math.sign(diff) !== 1 || diff > 3600) {
+        throw new errors.InvalidRequestObject(
-        throw new errors.InvalidRequestObject("Request Object 'exp' claim too far from 'nbf' claim");
+          "Request Object 'exp' claim too far from 'nbf' claim", );
       }
     }
   }